Ersushma/CV/README.md

   * Completed the Cloud Academy- A technical program by GEICO to learn various new technologies and methodology including C#, agile methodology, API, web services with hands-on  lab experience.

 * **Lecturer and Instructor:  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (July 2008 – November 2014)**
-  * As a lecturer and instructor I guided and mentored students and taught vaious programing and non-programming subjects including C, C++, Data-structure, Database and Algorithm.
+  * As a lecturer and instructor I guided and mentored students and taught various programming and non-programming subjects including C, C++, Data-structure, Database and Algorithm.

 ### **Software Projects** :
 * **C# application to consume web service**